 Let's just get right into our content for today, shall we?

-Let's actually start Let's actually wait on the fake Twitter accounts because I want to want to revisit that.
+Let's actually wait on the fake Twitter accounts because I want to revisit that.

 I want to revisit that issue from Saturday.

-And I'm gonna wait to bring something up at the end of when I get through the content to come back to something that actually happened since then that's kind of funny.
+And I'm going to wait to bring something up at the end of when I get through the content to come back to something that actually happened since then that's kind of funny.

-But so we're gonna put off the fake Twitter account thing until later.
+But so we're going to put off the fake Twitter account thing until later.

-And actually, we're gonna go, we're gonna start with the gym etiquette issue.
+And actually, we're going to go, we're going to start with the gym etiquette issue.

-Now I think it's finally starting to catch on this, I don't even know what you would call it.
+Now, I think it's finally starting to catch on this.

 And I've been noticing this for a long time, but I'm starting to notice others picking up on it as well.